 Be a Star!
-Enter the Second Annual ARRL Video Contest
+Enter the Third Annual ARRL Video Contest

-- Subject: Must be directly related to Amateur Radio and be in good taste.
-We’d like to see something that stresses the joy and excitement of Amateur Radio.
+Subject: Must be directly related to Amateur Radio and be in good taste.
 Videos will be judged on overall quality and composition.

 - Rights: The ARRL automatically owns non-exclusive rights to all videos submitted for the contest.
 This means that by sending a video, you are granting us the right to use your video in any lawful manner.
 But you still retain the original rights to your video and can do with it as you please -- even to sell or publish it elsewhere.